Founder & CEO — FundReady LLC

 BIPOC Philanthropist

 This section will grow.
 If you know a BIPOC philanthropist whose work deserves to be highlighted here — reach out.
-The more visible this generosity becomes, the more it inspires the next generation of givers. [email protected]
+The more visible this generosity becomes, the more it inspires the next generation of givers.
+Contact Us →

-Every engagement begins with a conversation.
-Let's find out where your organization stands — and what it takes to get where you're going.
+Every engagement begins with an honest conversation.
+Let's find out where your organization stands — and build the infrastructure that lets you access capital on your own terms.